Most-AO/protocol/DM.md

 ### RotateSessionKey({SK_EA, pubkey_A},{SK_EB, pubkey_B})

 Update session key, can be called by either handle.
-All handles should be kept in an array.
+All batches of keys should be kept in an array.
 The lens of array can be seen as generation number

 ```lua
 send({